This week is Men's Health Week, focussing on the Man MOT, to ensure you're feeling strong, healthy and nipping any potential health issues in the bud.

 A waist size of 37 inches or above puts you at increased of heart disease, diabetes and cancer.

+We know you know.
 We should aim to eat 5 portions of fruit and veg a day.
 C'mon, who does this?

 Need a little help planning your healthy new diet?
 Speak to our personal training team about a personalised nutrition plan to help maximise your exercise regime.